ivarlovlie/greatoffice/README.md

 # Greatoffice

-> This codebase and all of its source code is licensed under the GNU General Public License v3.0, see [COPYING](COPYING) for more information.
+> This codebase and all of its source code is licensed under the GNU General Public License v3.0, see [COPYING](COPYING).

 This repository contains all the code for greatoffice, a business management system.